 A healthy dose of skepticism can be a good thing, except when it’s unfounded — and then it can end up costing you, especially when it comes to insurance.
 Ready to get educated?
-We bust five common insurance myths about life insurance, auto insurance, business coverage and homeowners insurance.
+We bust four common insurance myths about life insurance, auto insurance, business coverage and homeowners insurance.

-This common insurance myth stems from a lack of understanding about the general types of auto insurance.
-Auto policies can be combined in many different ways to provide a unique fit for your driving needs.
+This common car insurance myth stems from a lack of understanding about the general types of auto insurance.
+Auto policies can be combined in many ways to provide a unique fit for your driving needs.
 These three types of car insurance are just a few of your options:

 - Liability Insurance.
 Required by law in most states, liability car insurance helps you pay for damage resulting from an accident you were responsible for.
 The bodily coverage aspect of liability insurance covers some of the injuries inflicted on the other party.
 The property coverage piece of liability insurance typically covers damage inflicted on the other car involved.